stoodder/gymii/README.md

 # Gymii

 Gymii is a simple calorie and strength tracker to help individuals reach their diet and weight lifting goals.
-Still a work in progress, the ultimate goal is to allow individuals to self-host their own health and wellness data on their local computers or home-server Bitcoin node in order to-obtain control of their personal health data.
+Still a work in progress, the ultimate goal is to allow individuals to self-host their own health and wellness data on their local computers or home-server Bitcoin node in order to retain control of their personal health data.

 ## Local Development